Stephen Jones, since 2016. Previously member for Throsby 2010-2016.

 In 2010, Stephen Jones won the seat for the ALP upon Jennie George’s retirement.
-Jones was re-elected in 2013, and re-elected again for the renamed seat in 2016.
+Jones has been re-elected three times.

-Labor won a large majority in two out of three areas, polling 70.2% in Shellharbour and 74.2% in Wollongong.
-The Liberal Party polled 56.5% in the Southern Highlands, the least populous part of the electorate.
+Labor won a large majority in two out of three areas, polling 66% in Shellharbour and 70.6% in Wollongong.
+The Liberal Party polled 54.4% in Wingecarribee, the least populous part of the electorate.

 |Voter group||GRN prim %||ALP 2PP %||Total votes||% of votes|